Geography of Chile: Natural regions

 Chile extends from about 625 km north of the Tropic of Capricorn to around 1400 km north of the Antarctic Circle.
-Due to its length of Chile, the country can be geographically divided into multiple sections based on distinct climatic zones..
+Due to Chile's length, the country can be geographically divided into multiple sections based on distinct climatic zones.
 It is usually divided into five regions: the far north, the near north, central Chile, the south, and the far south.
 Each region has its own characteristic vegetation, fauna, climate, and distinct topography.

 Far North

 The far north (Norte Grande), which extends from the Peruvian border to about 27° south latitude, a line roughly parallel to the Copiapó River, is extremely arid.
 It mainly contains the Atacama Desert, one of the driest areas in the world.
 In certain areas, this desert does not register any rainfall at all.
 Geographically, the aridity can be explained by the following conditions: